ef2k/raymond/README.md

 # raymond

-This is a fork of `aymerick/raymond` with non-breaking API changes.
+This is a fork of `aymerick/raymond`, a Golang implementation of Handlebars 3.0, with non-breaking API changes.

 ## What changed?